SatishB15/random-rgb-color-generator/README.md

 **Contributing:**
 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to fork the repository, make your changes, and submit a pull request.

-**License:**
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 **Author:**
 [Satish Birhade](https://github.com/SatishB15)